 Except for the angular-contact bearings and lower guide bearings in vertical machines, antifriction bearings shall have a radial internal clearance equivalent to ABMA C3 as defined in ABMA 20, or Group 3 as defined in ISO 5753-1.
 Single-row or double-row bearings shall be of the deep-groove (Conrad) type.
 Filling-slot (maximum-load) antifriction bearings shall not be used.
 Bearings shall be commercially available from more than one bearing vendor.

 Bearings shall be electrically insulated.
 A shorting device shall be provided in the bearing housing on the drive end.
 For double-end drivers, the coupling on one end also shall be electrically insulated and the bearing housing shorting device provided on the opposite end.

+NOTE This includes design and installation of components, such as temperature detectors, bearing dowel pins, shaft seals, vibration detectors, etc. so that they do not compromise bearing insulation.

-¨· For ASD applications where it is determined that the bearing currents may be noncharacteristic or where the rotor may become electrically charged, special measures may be required and shall be proposed by the vendor.
-These measures may involve special isolation procedures, shaft grounding brushes, or winding connection design modifications.
-If grounding brushes are used, they shall be redundant and replaceable without shutting down the machine.
-When specified, there shall be a monitoring system installed to annunciate the need for brush replacement.
+4.4.7.1.9¨· For ASD applications where it is determined that the bearing currents may be noncharacteristic or where the rotor may become electrically charged, special measures may be required and shall be proposed by the vendor.
+These measures may involve special isolation procedures, shaft bonding devices, or winding connection design modifications.
+If bonding devices are used, they shall be redundant and replaceable without shutting down the machine.
+When specified, there shall be a monitoring system installed to annunciate the need for bonding device replacement.

-Hydrodynamic thrust bearings for vertical machines shall be of the babbitted multiple-segment type.
+4.4.7.1.10 Hydrodynamic thrust bearings for vertical machines shall be of the babbitted multiple-segment type.
 Tilting-pad bearings shall incorporate a self-leveling feature that assures that each segment carries an equal share of the thrust load.
 With minor variation in pad thickness, each pad shall be designed and manufactured with dimensional precision (thickness variation) that shall allow interchange of individual pads.
 The thrust collar shall be replaceable.
 Fretting and axial movement shall be prevented.
 The thrust faces of the collar shall have a surface finish of not more than 0.4 µm (16 µin.)
 Ra, and the total indicated axial runout of either thrust face shall not exceed 12 µm (500 µin.).
 Split thrust collars are not acceptable.